-Invoicing software like Freshbooks allows you to add fun things to it, such as custom messages, emojis and images.
+Most invoicing software allows you to add fun things to it, such as custom messages, emojis and images.
 This will not only amaze your customers, but it will also make them remember you.

 When your clients receive an invoice with their picture or a tailored message on it, they are more likely to show it to their friends.
 This way, they will be doing word-of-mouth marketing for you.

 For example, the invoice template below consists of three images (client’s photo, service provider’s picture, company’s logo).
 It also includes key information such as project, description and delivery date.
 At the bottom, it clearly thanks the customer for their business:

 6) Practice Active Listening and Focus on the ‘Problem’ and the ‘Customer’

 - 51% of consumers will never do business with a company after just one negative experience.